swarmcity/boardwalk-sdk/README.md

 foundryup
 ```

+3. Make sure you have Docker running.

-3. Install dependencies.
+4. Install dependencies.
 This will also install dependencies for the `boardwalk-contracts` and compile them.

 ```
 npm ci
 ```

-4. Run a blockchain (if not already).
+5. Run a blockchain and waku (if not already).

 ```
+npm run blockchain:start
-npm run blockchain
+npm run waku:start
 ```

-5. Run tests
+6. Run tests

 ```
 npm run test